Funding Opportunity

 1.1 PORTENT Overview

 The Point-of-Care Technologies for Nutrition, Infection, and Cancer for Global Health (PORTENT) Center is a one-of-a-kind international network of clinical, training, and device development facilities with worldwide expertise in point-of-care diagnostics, their application and commercialization.
-Our integrated core clinical and validation facilities across 4 continents in New York City, Uganda, Ecuador, and India, can help accelerate point-of-care technologies for a broad range of populations, clinical samples, and with a unique set of users.
+Our integrated clinical and validation core facilities across four continents in the United States, Uganda, Ecuador, and India, can help advance point-of-care technologies for a broad range of populations, clinical samples, and with a unique set of users.
 The PORTENT Center is unique in that it:

 1.2 Funding Opportunity

-Through this opportunity, PORTENT will provide funding to teams developing point of care diagnostic technologies based on our criteria (described in section 1.3) and those who need support for clinical validation, commercialization or regulatory expertise, manufacturing, training, or technology development skills to bring their product to market.
-Specifically, we aim to accelerate technologies that
+Through this opportunity, PORTENT will provide funding to teams developing point-of-care diagnostic technologies based on our criteria and those who need support for technology development, clinical validation, regulatory, commercialization/manufacturing, and clinical training to bring their product to market.
+Specifically, we aim to accelerate technologies that:

-For this opportunity the term, “diagnostic” should be considered broadly and inclusive of technologies that enable accurate diagnosis, risk assessment, screening, monitoring of response to treatment or intervention, and promotion of wellness and health at the point-of-care.
+For this opportunity the term, “diagnostic” should be considered broadly and inclusive of technologies that enable accurate screening, risk assessment, diagnosis, monitoring of response to treatment or intervention, and promotion of wellness and health at the point-of-care.

 1.3 Specific Criteria for Funding

-1. Proposals must show direct responsiveness to our annual needs assessment consensus addressing a specific issue in Nutrition, Infection or Cancer with a Global Health Focus as described in section 2.0 of this funding opportunity announcement.
+- Proposals must show direct responsiveness to our annual needs assessment consensus addressing a specific issue in Nutrition, Infection, or Cancer with a Global Health focus as described in the Needs Assessment and Areas of Interest section of this document.
+For technologies to be implemented in LMICs, a statement of relevance to US healthcare should also be described.

-b.
-Demonstrate a pathway towards effective linkage to care, counselling, treatment or intervention if their diagnostic solution happens to be successful.
+(ii) Demonstrate a pathway towards effective linkage to clinical care, counselling, treatment or intervention if their diagnostic solution happens to be successful.

 1.4 Expressions of interest